Fanciful DIY Kitchen-Garden Container Ideas

 Even the otherwise ordinary terra-cotta pots had been given a fresh look by being set in a suspended triangle of wire mesh, thus serving as shade for plants growing in the bed below.
 Hanging from the fence at the back were mesh bags filled with soil and serving as planting containers.
 The glass bottle stockade in front is supposed to deter snails.
 According to the sign at the garden, “a snail feast is made with snails captured on the spot which are fed on thyme.”

-Floating garden rafts
+Floating garden rafts can offer a bit of whimsy

 Run out of land for your kitchen garden but still have a pool or a pond?
 Why not float your garden on reed rafts?
 Your plants will grow hydroponically and never need watering.
 Just be sure to carry a long stick in case the crop you want to harvest has floated to the far end of the pool.
 According to the sign at this garden, designed by the conservatory trainees, each raft is planted with the ingredients of a well-known soup, though I was hard-pressed to identify any as the reed planters floated by.